Lovekesh-GH/lovekesh-gh.github.io/README.md

 ----

-><span style="color: #f2cf4a; font-family: Babas; font-size: 1.2em;">4) Contact:</span>If your needs are not satisfied by this webpage or you have queries unanswered,you surely can contact us personally and we ensure you to provide with best solution.
+><span style="color:gold; font-family: Babas; font-size: 1.2em;">4) Contact:</span>If your needs are not satisfied by this webpage or you have queries unanswered,you surely can contact us personally and we ensure you to provide with best solution.

 ![Home page](./images/5.jpg)